Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 In this post, I’ll cover what the feature is, provide examples of it in the SERPs, explain how it’s tracked in Google Search Console (GSC), provide examples of its impact data-wise, and then provide some final tips and recommendations.

-What exactly is “Found on the web”?
+What exactly is “From sources across the web”?

-First, I’ve seen various titles for the feature in the SERPs, so it’s not always titled “Found on the web”.
-I’ve seen “From the web”, “Around the web”, and even more specific titles based on query.
+First, I’ve seen various titles for the feature in the SERPs, so it’s not always titled “From sources across the web”.
+I’ve seen “Found on the web”, From the web”, “Around the web”, and even more specific titles based on query.
 Also, I’m not referring to the standard entity carousels at the top of the SERP.
 This is more involved.

-Here is an example where the SERP feature is titled based on the query and not just “Found on the web”:
+Here is an example where the SERP feature is titled based on the query and not just “From sources across the web”:

 It’s worth noting that there was some controversy in 2019 when Barry Schwartz covered the feature after it was surfaced by Cyrus Shepard and shared on Twitter.
-But since then, I haven’t heard much about this mobile SERP feature.
+But since then, I haven’t heard much about this SERP feature.
 You can read Barry’s post and check out the tweet to see the reaction from SEOs and from Google’s Danny Sullivan.

 Here is an animated gif of the feature in action: